crypto-com/developer-platform-sdk-examples/sdk-examples/categories/contract/README.md

 This example showcases the following **Contract module** functions:

+- **getContractAbi**: Fetch contract abi for a specific contract

+Other functions

 - **getContractCode**: Fetch a contract bytecode by its contract address
-- **getContractAbi**: Fetch contract abi for a specific contract

 ## Usage